JakeMelville/work-day-scheduler/README.md

 ## How to Use

-Input information into the textbox and clock the save button.
+Input information into the textbox and click the save button.
 All information will be saved in local storage.